sola-st/DynaPyt/README.md

 ```
 Replace `'./tests'` with the path to test files in the project.

-4) Install the package (may need extra steps for other packages):
+4) Install the package of the project-under-analysis (may need extra steps for other packages):
 ```
 pip install .
 ```